Communio-Templorum/bylaws/Articles-of-Incorporation.md

 Corporation further shall not accept any gifts of real property from an Incorporator that serves or will serve as the primary or a secondary residence of any Incorporator, nor pay for any part thereof.
-An exception to this paragraph can only be made by a majority of Directors and Officers when there are at least seven Directors, not including the Incorporators who shall not participate in this vote.
+An exception to this paragraph can only be made by a majority of Directors and Officers when there are at least seven Directors, not including the Incorporators, and no Incorporator who may participate in this vote.

 ## 6. Board of Directors

+1. The business affairs of the Corporation shall be managed by its Board of Directors.
+The Board of Directors shall have control of and be responsible for the management of the affairs and property of the Corporation.

-The Board of Directors shall be composed of the following individuals:
+1. The Board of Directors shall be composed of the following individuals:

 	* The Incorporators, in a lifetime position as long as they are in good health and sound state of mind.

-* The Pontifex Maximus, in a lifetime position as long as they are in good health and sound state of mind and continue to fulfill their duties as Pontifex Maximus.
+	* The Pontifex Maximus, in a lifetime position as long as they are in good health, sound state of mind, and continue to fulfill their duties as Pontifex Maximus.

-* Three persons, elected by the 	Pontificēs Secundī, to serve a term of six years, and the elections of which shall be staggered to one every two years.
-An election to fill a vacancy for the remainder of the term may take place as the Pontificēs Secundī choose.
+	* Three persons, elected by the Pontificēs Secundī and the Flamen, to serve a term of six years, and the elections of which shall be staggered to one every two years.
+Elections of these Directors, and to fill a vacancy for the remainder of the term, shall take place as the Pontificēs Secundī and Flamen choose.

-* Five persons, elected by the Patres Familiarum to serve, to serve a term of five years, and the elections of which shall be staggered to one each year.
-The procedure to elect a new Director to fill a vacancy for the remainder of the term shall be outlined in the bylaws.
+	* Three persons, elected by the Patres Familiarum, to serve a term of three years, the elections of which shall be staggered to one each year with the results certified by the Pontifex Maximus.
+The method of elections and how to fill any vacancy shall be outlined in the bylaws of the Patres Familiarum.

+1. Regular meetings of the Board shall be held at least once within any 3-month span, at a time and place designated by the Chair, or by a resolution of the Board of Directors.

+	* Any Patres Familiarum shall be allowed to give comments at such meetings.

+	* A regular meeting may be called upon petition of ten percent of the Patres Familiarum.

+1. Special meetings may be called by the Chair or by a majority of the Board of Directors.

+1. The Board of Directors shall be tasked with keeping and maintaining the Bylaws of the Corporation.
+The Bylaws may be amended at any meeting of the Board of Directors by a majority vote of the Directors present.

+1. Written notice of all meetings shall be given to each Patres Familiarum in a reasonable time prior to the meeting as set in the Bylaws.

 * [ ] Add rules and regulations pursuant to [NC Statutes Chapter 55A, Article 8](https://www.ncleg.net/EnactedLegislation/Statutes/PDF/ByArticle/Chapter_55A/Article_8.pdf)

-The fiscal year of the Corporation shall follow the old calendar year of Ancient Rome: to begin March 1 and run through February.

 ## 7. Officers

 ### Treasurer

-At the end of the fiscal year, the Directors of the Corporation shall appoint by simple majority one Member to act as Treasurer for the following fiscal year.
+The Board of Directors shall appoint by simple majority one Active Member to act as Treasurer for a term lasting no longer than two years.
 The Treasurer shall be charged with the following duties and responsibilities:

 * Financial planning and budgeting for the Corporation to ensure fiscal responsibility and wellbeing.

-* Present a budget, for the following fiscal year, to the Directors for their approval no later than the last month of the fiscal year.
+* Present a budget, for the following fiscal year, to the Board of Directors for their approval no later than the last month of the current fiscal year.

 * Organize and oversee fundraising activities and other funding sources.

-* Maintaining accurate bookkeeping records that must be available for review by any Delegate or Officer upon request at any time.
+* Maintaining accurate bookkeeping records according to generally accepted accounting principles.

+### Pontifex Maximus

+### Pontificēs Secundī

+### Flamen

+### Other Officers

+The Board of Directors shall have authority to elect other Officers of the Corporation as needed.
+The officers and their duties, responsibilities, qualifications, requirements, and method of election shall by outlined in the Bylaws.

 ## 8. Members